AGhost-7/rule.js/packages/o-is-access-control/readme.md

 ```

-Data can be serialized/deserialize.
-The above example would look like the
+This access control module can be serialized/deserialized.
+The above example
-following:
+would look like the following when converted to JSON:
 ```json
 [
 	{